 Performance:

 The graph below highlight’s Hawaii’s success to date in adopting renewable energy and energy efficiency.
-By the end of 2014 renewable energy had grown to comprise more than 21 percent of electricity sales at Hawaii’s utilities.
-We are convinced that if we continue on this trajectory – with a continued firm commitment to a renewable energy transformation -- that a 100 percent RPS is achievable.
+By the end of 2014 renewable energy had grown to comprise more than 21 % of electricity sales at Hawaii’s utilities.
+We are convinced that if we continue on this trajectory – with a continued firm commitment to a renewable energy transformation -- that a 100 % RPS is achievable.

 Hawaii is also making exciting headway in the clean transportation sector.
 Presently, there are over 2,921 EVs on Hawaii’s roads, supported by over 450 publicly available charging stations statewide.